What Does a Nutrition Coach Do?

 To those with little to no background knowledge in the field, the terms “nutrition coach,” “nutritionist,” and “dietitian” might sound interchangeable.
 But each role focuses on particular outcomes and includes different educational requirements.

-• Nutrition coaches are focused on educating their clients about making smarter and healthier food choices that might improve overall wellness.
+• Nutrition coaches, sometimes called health coaches, are focused on educating their clients about making smarter and healthier food choices that might improve overall wellness.
 They work with clients from the general population who are not seeking treatment for particular medical conditions.
-There are no specific academic or professional requirements for nutrition coaches, but they may hold any number of certifications or degrees from various training programs.
+There are no specific academic or professional requirements for nutrition coaches, and they may hold any number of certifications or degrees from various training programs.

 • Nutritionists can help address specific health issues by focusing on food choices.
 When it comes to education requirements, this varies by state.
 They may range from not having any background education at all, or they may be certified through the Board for Certification of Nutrition Specialists which requires a master’s or doctoral degree, passing exams, and many hours of supervised practice.

-• Registered Dietitians also help treat injury, illness, and disease, and they may provide specific services, such as supporting those who struggle with eating disorders.
-However, they must meet specific academic requirements outlined by the Academy of Nutrition and Dietetics, and must pass an exam in order to be credentialed.
+• Registered Dietitians can do all of these tasks, and can also help treat injury, illness, and disease.
+They may also provide specific services, such as supporting those who struggle with eating disorders.
+However, they must meet specific academic requirements outlined by the Academy of Nutrition and Dietetics—including at least a Master’s degree and supervised internship—and they must pass an exam in order to be credentialed and licensed (specific requirements vary by state).

 What Does a Nutrition Coach Do to Help Their Clients?

-Nutrition coaches also teach clients about the basic principles of nutrition science.
+Nutrition coaches teach clients about the basic principles of nutrition, but they base their approach on the client’s needs or interests.
 This may include lessons on optimal macronutrient and micronutrient intake, appropriate portion sizes, food group classifications, and how to read food packaging labels.
-They might also provide specific strategies or meal plans that could promote healthy, sustainable weight loss or optimal physical performance.
+They might also provide specific strategies that could promote healthy, sustainable weight loss or optimal physical performance.
+Once a client has tried out some of the suggestions, the coach may help adapt or personalize the plan based on feedback from the client.
+They may also help answer questions and clear up misconceptions and myths about nutrition.

 Types of Nutrition Coaching